Exemplary Human Practices Projects

-The 2019 Wageningen UR team (1st Runner-up, Overgrad) connected theoretical concepts in ethics to critical considerations for their project, ultimately acknowledging that their bacteriophage therapy could not be developed as a solution to agriculture pathogens without changes to its design.
-Using creative tools, the team worked with ethicists to break down the many applicable areas of ethics, and researched how ethical challenges are addressed and viewed in other fields, such as artificial intelligence in self-driving vehicles.
-In addition to integrated human practices work and attention to core issues such as biosecurity, the team's ethics investigation addressed many different concerns about their project’s impact from farm economics to overproliferation of synthetic biology technology.
+The 2019 Wageningen UR team (1st Overgrad Runner Up) connected theoretical concepts in ethics to critical considerations for their project, ultimately acknowledging that their bacteriophage therapy could not be developed as a solution to agricultural pathogens without changes to its design.
+Using creative tools, the team collaborated with ethicists to break down concerns about their project’s impact from farm economics to overproliferation of synthetic biology technology.

 Researching policies and practices

 Some teams work directly with regulators.
-For example, EPFL 2019 (Grand Prize, Overgrad) identified the regulatory chain behind crop disease reporting and diagnosis, narrowing their stakeholder groups to the farmers who call in suspected cases of crop disease, the “Phytosanitary Police” who inspect and report local cases, and the national testing authority who confirm those cases.
+For example, EPFL 2019 (Overgrad Grand Prize) identified the regulatory chain behind crop disease reporting and diagnosis, narrowing their stakeholder groups to the farmers who call in suspected cases of crop disease, the “Phytosanitary Police” who inspect and report local cases, and the national testing authority who confirm those cases.
 During their project, EPFL sought the input from and were educated in the procedures of each of these stakeholders, even field testing their device while under supervision from the phytosanitary police.

 The SCUT FSE 2017 team collaborated with NPU China 2017 to analyze biosafety laws, regulations and practices in industrial settings across China, the EU and the US.
 The teams also analyzed the safety concerns identified by 2016 iGEM gold medal winners.
 SCUT FSE summarized their research and findings in a report, which they then included on their wiki.